Massacre of the Innocents

-The Massacre (or Slaughter) of the Innocents is an incident in the nativity narrative of the Gospel of Matthew (2:16–18) in which Herod the Great, king of Judea, orders the execution of all male children who are two years old and under in the vicinity of Bethlehem.
-Christians venerate them as the first Christian martyrs.
-A majority of Herod biographers, and "probably a majority of [...] biblical scholars," hold the event to be myth or legend.
+The Massacre (or Slaughter) of the Innocents is a story recounted in the Nativity narrative of the Gospel of Matthew (2:16–18) in which Herod the Great, king of Judea, orders the execution of all male children who are two years old and under in the vicinity of Bethlehem.
+Most scholars reject the historicity of Matthew’s account of the Massacre of the Innocents, viewing it instead as a theologically motivated narrative modeled on the Exodus story that reflects Herod’s reputation rather than a documented historical event.

+The Feast of the Holy Innocents, also known as Childermas, is celebrated in the Western Christian Churches on 28 December, the fourth day of Christmastide.
+In Eastern Christianity, the feast is celebrated on various dates, depending on the denomination.

 Biblical narrative

 The Gospel of Matthew tells how the Magi visit Jerusalem to seek guidance as to where the king of the Jews has been born; King Herod directs them to Bethlehem and asks them to return to him and report, but they are warned in a dream that Herod wishes to find the child and kill him, and do not do so.
 Matthew continues:

 This is followed by a reference to and quotation from the Book of Jeremiah (Jeremiah 31:15) (Jeremiah 31:14 in the Hebrew Bible): "Then what was said through the prophet Jeremiah was fulfilled: A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more."
-(Matthew 2:17-18).
+(Matthew 2:17–18).
 The relevance of this to the massacre is not immediately apparent, as Jeremiah's next verses go on to speak of hope and restoration.